Germany struggles to face its own police racism | DW | 05.06.2020

-The killing of George Floyd in the US has extra scrutiny on structural racism in the police.
-Activists in Germany are now renewing their call to face cases of police brutality and structural racism in the force.
+The killing of George Floyd in the US has put extra scrutiny on structural racism in the police.
+Activists in Germany are now renewing their call to address cases of police brutality and structural racism in the force.

-And there have been many others: From Cameroonian asylum seeker Achidi John, who died after being forced to take emetics in custody in Hamburg in 2001, to Hussam Hussein, an Iraqi refugee who was shot dead outside a refugee home in Berlin in 2016.
+And there have been many others: From Cameroonian asylum-seeker Achidi John, who died after being forced to take emetics, a drug that causes vomiting, while in custody in Hamburg in 2001, to Hussam Hussein, an Iraqi refugee who was shot dead outside a refugee home in Berlin in 2016.

 Read more: Germany battles over the N-word